apache/kyuubi/docs/connector/spark/tpch.rst

 Dependencies
 ************

-The **classpath** of kyuubi spark sql engine with TiDB supported consists of
+The **classpath** of kyuubi spark sql engine with TPC-H supported consists of

 1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with Kyuubi distributions
 2. a copy of spark distribution